forio/epicenter-js-libs/documentation/strategy/index.html.md

 This strategy means that every time your end users refresh their browsers, they get a new run.

 This strategy can be useful for basic, single-page projects.
 This strategy is also useful for prototyping or project development: it creates a new run each time you refresh the page, and you can easily check the outputs of the model.
 However, typically you will use one of the other strategies for a production project.

+<a name="multiplayer"></a>
+#### multiplayer

+The `multiplayer` strategy is for use with [multiplayer worlds](../../glossary/#world).
+It checks the current world for this end user, and always returns the current run for that world.
+This is equivalent to calling `getCurrentWorldForUser()` and then `getCurrentRunId()` from the [World API Adapater](../generated/world-api-adapter/).

+Using this strategy means that end users in projects with multiplayer worlds always see the most current run and world.
+This ensures that they are in sync with the other end users sharing their world and run.
+In turn, this allows for competitive or collaborative multiplayer projects.

 <a name="new-if-persisted"></a>